 Off-Limits Foods While Pregnant

-As you may already know, there’s a long list of foods that are usually off-limits to pregnant women.
+Although you may be craving anything from blue cheese to hot dogs while pregnant , there’s a long list of foods that are usually off-limits to pregnant women.
 This list typically includes:

 • Raw eggs due to salmonella risk